“Relating a person to the whole world;” Andrei Tarkovsky wrote, “that is the meaning of cinema.”

 Where is the Friend’s Home?

-Brad Gullickson: Very few of us belong here.
+Very few of us belong here.
 But since we’re lucky enough to have had our ancestors do the dirty work of getting us here, we’re now going to fight damn hard to not let others replicate our family’s saga.
 This land was your land, this land is now my land.
 We keep it that way by staying scared of the other.
 Creating categories, sticking them in their reservations, in their borders.
 We take our fellow red-blooded humans and demonize them.
 They don’t think like we do, they don’t feel like we feel.
 Neill Blomkamp’s District 9 is the ultimate cinematic metaphor of our ability to de-humanize the unwanted.
-It’s certainly heavy handed social science-fiction, but the seemingly fantastical can be the fastest form of education to the both the tyrannically ignorant, and the young.
+It’s certainly heavy-handed social science-fiction, but the seemingly fantastical can be the fastest form of education to both the tyrannically ignorant and the young.
+(Brad Gullickson)

 Children of Men

 As was noted in a recent Vulture article, Children of Men is fast become the most relevant film of our era.
 Alfonso Cuaron’s bleak near-future, in which women become unable to reproduce, contains many alarming parallels to the present day.
 Most notably, the film describes a massive refugee crisis that sweeps not merely the so-called “third-world” but the whole of Europe.
 Virtuoso work from DP Emmanuel Lubezki highlights the environment in every scene, forcing the audience to reflect on our own ignorance of what’s going on around us.
 The images of white European refugees in cages are both damning and starkly clarifying: but for a change in historical circumstance, the makeup of the refugee class could change.
 The solution?
 Get to work building a world you’d want to inhabit if you had no idea where you’d be born.
 (Jake Orthwein)